Singulink/Singulink.Cryptography.PasswordHasher/README.md

 The first two methods should be self-explanatory: `Hash` produces a password hash, where-as `Verify` is used to verify a hash/password combo.

 The last three methods are where it gets interesting:
-- `RequiresRehash`: Returns true if a hash should be regenerated from the known password to eliminate algorithm chaining or to produce a hash with the desired algorithm and iteration count.
+- `RequiresRehash`: Returns true if a hash should be regenerated from the known password to eliminate algorithm chaining or to produce a hash that uses the main algorithm and required number of iterations.
-- `RequiresHashChainUpgrade`: Returns true if the hash chain should be upgraded so that it utilizes the desired algorithm and number of iterations.
+- `RequiresHashChainUpgrade`: Returns true if the hash chain should be upgraded so that it utilizes the main algorithm and required number of iterations.
-- `UpgradeHashChain`: Upgrades the specified hash to the main algorithm and required number of iterations without knowing the password via algorithm chaining.
-The resulting hash will return true if passed into the `RequiresRehash" method, which should be tested on successful user login if hash chains were upgraded at some point so that a new hash without chaining can replace the chained hash.
-This method returns null if the hash does not require an upgrade.
-Hashes that already use the main algorithm with a lower number of iterations will chain the difference needed to reach the required total iteration count.
+- `UpgradeHashChain`: Upgrades the specified hash to use the main algorithm and required number of iterations without knowing the password via algorithm chaining.
+The resulting hash will return true if passed into the `RequiresRehash` method, which should be tested on successful user login if hash chains were upgraded at some point so that a new hash without chaining replaces the chained hash.
+This method returns `null` if the hash does not require an upgrade.
+Hashes that already use the main algorithm with a lower number of iterations will chain the difference needed to reach the required total number of iterations.

 The format of the hash string is as follows: